- Academic Policy and Procedures Manual

 V. Other Questions

 A. Who do I contact with questions and to get the withdrawal process started?

 Students should contact Veteran & Nontraditional Student Services at 1.800.CALL.UND or 701.777.3363, by email at UND.veteranservices@UND.edu or by stopping in the office located in McCannel Hall, Rm 170.

 B. If I get activated, can't I just drop out of school?
 Won't the school know?

-You need to complete a withdrawal form, which you can download at the Registrar’s website on left hand column listed under Forms for students to print, fill it out and fax it along with a copy of your orders to the Registrar’s office fax #: (701) 777-2712.
+You need to complete a cancellation/withdrawal form, which you can be found at the following link: http://und.edu/academics/registrar/forms.cfm.
 Students who do not officially withdraw from the University do not receive refunds of tuition/fees and do receive grades of “F” in all of their classes.
-If you only want to drop some courses and not all, you can drop them on your Connect ND account online, but still need a copy of your orders faxed to the Registrar’s and Student Account Services office also to ensure an accurate refund for tuition and fees, depending on enrollment status once adjusted.
-Student Account services fax: (701) 777-6300.
+If you only want to drop some courses and not all, you can drop them on your CampusConnection account online, but still need a copy of your orders submitted to the Office of the Registrar and Student Account Services office to ensure an accurate refund for tuition and fees, depending on enrollment status once adjusted.

 C. How will I get my credit balance?